-Chemical engineering is the application of the principles of chemistry, physics and mathematics to the economic conversion of raw materials into useful products.
-The curriculum provides a thorough grounding in basic and advanced chemistry, mathematics through differential equations and engineering physics.
-These courses are a firm foundation for engineering courses that include thermodynamics, fluid mechanics, heat and mass transfer, separations, reactor design, process control and pollution prevention.
+Chemical engineers apply the principles of chemistry, physics and mathematics to create high-value products from lower value raw materials.
+The curriculum provides a thorough grounding in basic and advanced chemistry, mathematics through differential equations, and engineering physics.
+These courses are a firm foundation for engineering courses that include thermodynamics, fluid mechanics, heat and mass transfer, separations, reactor design, process control and design.
 Additional courses in economics, communication skills, humanities, social sciences and various engineering electives broaden the curriculum and are capped by comprehensive chemical engineering design experiences.